ElemeFE/element/examples/docs/en-us/loading.md

 ## Loading

-Show animation while loading the data.
+Show animation while loading data.

-### Local loading
+### Loading inside a container

-Show animation while some containers such a `table` is loading the data.
+Displays animation in a container (such as a table) while loading data.

-In loading component, we use customizable attribute `v-loading`.
-You just need to bind a `boolean` value to this component.
-By default, loading mask layer will insert into the childnode.
-Loading mask layer can be inserted into body element of DOM by adding `body` modifier.
+:::demo We provide a custom directive `v-loading`.
+You just need to bind a `boolean` value to it.
+By default, the loading mask will append to the element where the directive is used.
+Adding the `body` modifier makes the mask append to the body element.

-:::demo

 ```html
 <template>